User Guide

 Built-in tools

 1 Screenshot Capture a screenshot of the target device.
-Windows
+Requires a compatible screenshot target and local launcher support.

 2 Telnet Open a Telnet session to the device address.
-Cross-platform — depends on the local Telnet client.
+Requires a local Telnet client.

 3 Ping Run an ICMP ping against the device address.
-Cross-platform.
+Requires network reachability from the operator workstation.

 4 VNC Launch the local VNC viewer against the device address.
-Cross-platform — depends on the local VNC viewer.
+Requires a local VNC viewer.

 5 Remote Desktop Launch the local Remote Desktop client against the device.
-Windows endpoints, RDP-capable.
+Requires an RDP-capable endpoint and a local Remote Desktop client.

 6 Open in Windows Explorer Open the device's administrative share in Windows Explorer.
-Windows.
+Requires Windows file-sharing access from the operator workstation.

 7 Manage Open Windows Computer Management against the device.
-Windows.
+Requires Windows Computer Management access from the operator workstation.

 8 Trace route Run a traceroute from the operator's workstation to the device.
-Cross-platform.
+Requires network reachability from the operator workstation.

 9 Event viewer Open the Windows Event Viewer connected to the device.
-Windows.
+Requires Windows Event Viewer access from the operator workstation.

 10 Path ping Run pathping from the operator's workstation to the device.
-Windows operator workstation.
+Requires pathping on the operator workstation.

 11 Task list Run tasklist against the device to enumerate processes.
-Windows.
+Requires tasklist access from the operator workstation.

 12 Shutdown Issue a remote shutdown to the device.
-Windows.
+Requires remote shutdown permissions from the operator workstation.

 13 Reboot Issue a remote reboot to the device.
-Windows.
+Requires remote reboot permissions from the operator workstation.

 14 Wake on LAN Send a Wake-on-LAN magic packet to the device's MAC address.
-Cross-platform — requires WoL-capable hardware on the endpoint.
+Requires WoL-capable hardware on the endpoint.

 Parameters supplied by AlloyScan